Creating A Non-Toxic Baby Nursery

 Bedding is nearly as important as a non-toxic mattress for the same reason: your baby is inhaling/absorbing what they sleep in as they grow.
 To make things easy, we recommend buying 100% organic cotton crib and bassinet sheets and organic sleep sacks.
 They’re not expensive and can be found in nearly any store that carries baby items.
 If you can’t do organic, at least go for 100% cotton.

-Our favorite brands are: Naturalmat and Aden & Anais, Target has a variety of organic cotton crib sheets for under $15.00, and even Halo carries organic cotton sleepsack swaddle options.
+Our favorite brands are: Pure Baby and Child, Aden & Anais and willaby.
+Target has a variety of organic cotton crib sheets for under $15.00, and even Halo carries organic cotton sleepsack swaddle options.
 We also love the baby blanket options from Coyuchi and Zest Organics, which can make a fantastic gift for new moms.

 Learn more about the case for non-toxic bedding in our A Quick Guide to Natural, Non-Toxic Bedding.